HMS Diamond (D34)

-HMS Diamond is the third ship of the Type 45 or Daring-class air-defence destroyers built for the Royal Navy.
-She was launched in 2007, completed her contractor's sea trials in July 2010 and arrived at her base port on 22 September 2010.
-Diamond was commissioned in a traditional ceremony on 6 May 2011, and formally entered service on 12 July 2011.
+HMS Diamond is the third ship of the Type 45 or Daring-class air-defence guided missile destroyers built for the Royal Navy.
+She was launched in 2007, and completed her contractor's sea trials and arrived at her base port in 2010.
+Diamond formally entered service in 2011.

+It is equipped with a SAMPSON active electronically scanned array multi-function radar system that allows the Diamond to track 2,000 threats from over 250 miles away, a Sea Viper missile system that can launch eight missiles in under 10 seconds and can guide up to 16 missiles simultaneously, a Wildcat HMA2 helicopter with Martlet air-to-surface missiles, and a 4.5-inch Mark 8 naval gun.

+In December 2023, Diamond shot down a suspected attack drone launched from a Houthi-controlled area of Yemen, with a Sea Viper missile, in what the UK Ministry of Defence said was the first time in decades that the Royal Navy had shot an aerial target in anger.
+On 10 January 2024, the Houthis carried out a more daring attack on US and UK ships.
+This was a missile barrage, and all the missiles were shot down by Diamond, USS Dwight D. Eisenhower, and other naval vessels.

-Construction
+Construction and sea trials

 Diamond's construction began at the BAE Systems Naval Ships yard at Govan on the River Clyde in February 2005.
 She was launched on 27 November 2007.

-Sea trials

 By July 2010, Diamond had been fully fitted out and finished her contractors' sea trials (stage 1 trials).
 She arrived in her base port of HMNB Portsmouth on 22 September 2010.

 Operational service

+2011–19

 Diamond was commissioned in a traditional ceremony on 6 May 2011 in her home port of Portsmouth.
 The ceremony was attended by the ship's sponsor and the Commander-in-Chief Fleet Admiral Sir Trevor Soar.
 Diamond continued undergoing sea trials until she entered operational service in July 2011 after the completion of her trials.
-The ship conducted operational training before commencing her first overseas deployment.
-Diamond commenced her deployment in the summer of 2012, starting with celebrations to mark the Diamond Jubilee of Her Majesty Queen Elizabeth II.
+The ship conducted operational training before beginning her first overseas deployment.
+Diamond began her deployment in the summer of 2012, starting with celebrations to mark the Diamond Jubilee of Queen Elizabeth II.

 Diamond was in the Middle East Area of Operations in 2012.
-During Operation Recsyr in February 2014 she escorted MV Ark Futura carrying chemical agents from Syria.
+During Operation Recsyr in February 2014, she escorted MV Ark Futura carrying chemical agents from Syria.

-On 8 May 2017, Diamond performed a demonstration firing of an Aster 30 off the coast of Scotland.
+On 8 May 2017, Diamond performed a demonstration firing of an Aster 30 missile off the coast of Scotland.